Dictionary » Negative Words » Coldness – Meaning, Definition, Synonyms and Antonyms

 • There was a noticeable coldness in his response that made her feel unwelcome.

-• She was hurt by the coldness in his eyes after the argument.
+• She noticed the coldness in his tone during the meeting, even when he smiled.

 • Despite the room’s coldness, they continued the conversation calmly.